FAQ

 The Nova Scotia Dental Association (NSDA) is the professional body representing dentists. https://nsdental.org/ .The NSDA has published an Infection Control and Prevention Guidelines manual that discusses the transmission of infection, and how to prevent and control it in a dental setting.
 The document can ne reviewed at https://nsdental.org/wp-content/uploads/2019/01/ClinicalResource-20181204-NSDA-InfectionPreventionControl.pdf

-As part of their mandate to protect the public, the PDBNS publishes information pertaining to ICAP on their website http://pdbns.ca/home
+As part of their mandate to protect the public, the NSRDDA publishes information pertaining to ICAP on their website https://nsrdda.ca/

-The scope of practice for dental assistants in Nova Scotia is determined by the licensing body, the PDBNS.
-Information can be found on their website under the “Regulations for Dental Assistants” http://pdbns.ca/about/regulation/dental-assistants Specific questions on the skills permitted to be preformed by a Dental Assistant should be directed to the PDBNS.
+The scope of practice for dental assistants in Nova Scotia is determined by the licensing body, the NSRDDA.
+Information can be found on their website under the “Regulations for Dental Assistants” https://nsrdda.ca/about/dental-regulations/ Specific questions on the skills permitted to be preformed by a Dental Assistant should be directed to the NSRDDA.

-It is recommended that all oral health care practitioners should be covered by their own malpractice insurance policy.
-The Canadian Dental Assistants’ Association offers malpractice or professional liability insurance to eligible dental assistants since 1998.
-As one of the CDAA Organizational Members, dental assistants belonging to the NSDAA can apply for CDAA Malpractice Insurance, which is in effect from February 1st to January 31st and can be renewed on an annual basis.
+It is now mandatory by the government in Nova Scotia that dental assistants have Personal Liability Insurance (PLI) to obtain your license from NSRDDA.
+The Canadian Dental Assistants’ Association offers professional liability insurance to eligible dental assistants since 1998.
+As NSDAA is one of the CDAA Organizational Members, dental assistants belonging to the NSDAA can apply for CDAA Personal Liability Insurance, which is in effect from February 1st to January 31st and can be renewed on an annual basis.